zia207/r-colab/README.md

 Then you must create a folder in Goole drive named "R" to install all packages permanently.

-Before installing R-package in Python runtime.
+Before installing the R-package in Python runtime.
 You have to mount Google Drive:

 from google.colab import drive drive.mount('/content/drive')